cculma/Dreger_2022/README.md

 | ID_2018_1 |  1 |  1 |  1  |  1  |  1  |  1  |  1  |
 | ID_2018_3 |  1 |  1 |  0  |  0  |  0  |  1  |  1  |

-Because the augmented design experiment, we were expecting 11 measurements in 201 and 201 by env (loc:yeat:cut).
+Because of the augmented design experiment, we were expecting 11 measurements in 201 and 201 by env (loc:yeat:cut).
 There are missing genotypes (in addition to 104 and 112):

 |    env    | gen | count |
 |:---------:|:---:|:-----:|